The myth of eight glasses of water a day

 The belief that we must drink eight glasses of water daily to stay healthy has been circulating for decades, but there is no scientific study to support it.
 Hydration needs vary depending on climate, physical activity, and diet.
-Each person is different, and forcing a fixed amount can be counterproductive for the body.
+Each person is unique, and forcing a fixed amount can be counterproductive for the body.

 Hydration sensors and reminder apps 💧